tonklable/Animation/README.md

-Since each rectangle has two coordinates (for bottom-left and top-right edges) so-called ”object variable”, value x and y of the coordinates are changed to list’s coordinates (yturns to list’s index calledy′andxturns to a digit of the number in each index calledx′).
+Since each rectangle has two coordinates (for bottom-left and top-right edges) so-called ”object variable”, value x and y of the coordinates are changed to list’s coordinates (yturns to list’s index called y′and x turns to a digit of the number in each index called x′).
 Then, x′ is used to calculate in the following function by for-loop.